mcmcs/mcmcs.github.io/ed/index.md

 **Emma**  was born in September 2021 and came to us about eight weeks later.
 She is one of the happiest dogs in the town.

-**Dolly** was born in March 2023 and came to us about 12 weeks later.
+**Dolly** was born in March 2023 and came to us about twelve weeks later.
 While I am still learning about her, I can say that she is the cutest dogs in the town at the moment.

 Here are some of my favorite photos: